 It took a month for Ambrose to issue a ruling.
 When the order was finally handed down, Javernick had cause to celebrate—the federal judge refused to evict him from the property and said the government should strive to accommodate his business ventures in the design and operation of the new reservoir.
 It was, after all, private property.
 Ambrose also refused to stop construction of the dam itself, but that was no surprise considering the huge amount of money the government had invested in it.

 Beekman wasn’t ready to give up.
-He’d become obsessed with evicting Javernick saying it set a dangerous precedent and the ruling might be used to impede further projects, so he took his complaint to Washington D.C., to the Bureau of Reclamation administration.
+He’d become obsessed with evicting Javernick saying it set a dangerous precedent, and the ruling might be used to impede further projects, so he took his complaint to Washington D.C., to the Bureau of Reclamation administration.
 He thought Ambrose’s ruling should be appealed to the Supreme Court if needed, because it threatened the Bureau’s very existence and its goal of damming every major river in the American West.

 The director called Beekman into his office and said his preoccupation with stopping Javernick was making him look like a lunatic and was affecting his work.
 He said the underwater casino and hotel project was preposterous to begin with and was bound to fail.
 He told Beekman to have a jelly doughnut and forget about the whole thing.

-So, the work continued, and before long, the hotel tower was climbing towards the azure blue sky, growing taller by the month.
+So, the work continued, and before long, the hotel tower was climbing towards the azure-blue sky, growing taller by the month.
 Javernick secured investor backing and the additional funds allowed him to complete the project with a tall crane that was erected beside the tower.

 By 1934, when the lake began to fill, the project was for the most part finished.
 Javernick had the construction crews disassemble the small town and employee housing he’d built, and at the behest of Melvin, he donated the used building materials to a couple of Moapa Valley churches.
 All that remained was the gleaming new casino and hotel.